PEA or Palmitoylethanolamide - Stress Response Backup

 And yes, even the more specific effect of stress (late for appointment) as well.

-As for the brain, there's also chronic stress, trauma, social rejection, etc.
+As for the brain, there's also chronic stress, trauma, social rejection, infection, etc.

 See why this is so important to almost every health issue we have?